IMISE/ocRuleTool/README.md

 # ocRuleTool
-The ocRuleTool generate XML rules for OpenClinica/LibreClinica CDMS based on Excel templates.
+The ocRuleTool generates XML rules for OpenClinica/LibreClinica CDMS based on Excel templates.

 ## Purpose ##
 This repository contains the ocRuleCompiler, a small Java app that facilitates the generation of rules for OpenClinica/LibreClinica CDISC-ODM management.
 Specifically, it generates rules.xml from CRF descriptions.